-At efile.com, we work hard to protect taxpayer privacy, tax data security and to prevent identity theft and fraud.
-We would also encourage you, to do your best to protect your own data (e.g. on your computer device or as hard copy).
-Unfortunately, if your digital identify (e.g. Income information, credit card data etc.) was compromised without your knowledge for example via a third party application e.g. employer, merchant etc. or via tax scams or email phishing please review the following options below.
+At eFile.com, we work hard to protect taxpayer data privacy, tax data security, and to prevent identity theft and fraud.
+We would also encourage you to do your best to protect your own data both on your computer device and physical documents.
+If your digital identify (e.g. income information, credit card data, etc.) was unfortunately compromised without your knowledge, please review the following options below.
+This can be done through a third party application, such as an employer or merchant, or via tax scams or email phishing.

-A) Your SSN Was Used to eFile A Tax Return
+A) Your SSN was Used to file or e-File a Tax Return

 - Someone has filed a return on your behalf (i.e. if he or she claimed you as a dependent on their return).

 - Someone has filed a return and entered your SSN by mistake.